amigavision/amigavision.github.io/best.md

 Thus, they are considered irrelevant in this comparison.

-## Vampire V4 FPGA *&* A6000
+## Vampire V4 Standalone FPGA *&* A6000

 The Vampire V4 is best described as a modern, accelerated Amiga-compatible system, not a recreation of classic Amiga hardware.

 It uses a custom FPGA chipset (SAGA) and a high-performance simulated 68080 CPU.
 While it is extremely fast, it does not reproduce OCS/ECS/AGA behavior or cycle-exact timing.
 Many demos and timing-sensitive effects either behave differently or fail outright.

+The A6000 is essentially a Vampire V4 with an updated core + extra RAM, residing in a 3D printed case with keyboard.

-As a result, Vampire V4 is better viewed as a “what-if next-generation Amiga” than as a preservation-accurate platform, and is thus not relevant in this comparison.
+As a result, Vampire V4 & A6000 are better viewed as “what-if next-generation Amigas” than preservation-accurate platforms, and are thus not relevant in this comparison.

 ## Raspberry Pi 5